 “take nothing but photographs, leave nothing but footprints”

 Most urban explorers have a lot of respect for the locations they are photographing and rarely cause intentional damage.
 This is partially why many in the community keep many amazing locations a secret-they fear the location will be overrun with vandals, looters, squatters, or even arsonists.

 Thanks for reading this article!
-Leave a comment below if you have any questions and be sure to check out Black Edge Consulting.
+Leave a comment below if you have any questions.

 If you liked this article, here are some other articles you may enjoy:

 Casey Botticello is a partner at Black Edge Consulting.
 Black Edge Consulting is a strategic communications firm, specializing in online reputation management, digital marketing, and crisis management.
 Prior to founding Black Edge Consulting, he worked for BGR Group, a bipartisan lobbying and strategic communications firm.